lady-evernight/pybulkmailer/README.md

 PyCert: Automated Certificate Generator and Emailer for PyCon PH

-A script that accepts a CSV file which contains a list of attendee names and emails, outputs multiple PDFs (certificate of attendance) and then sends the certificates via email to each paticipant
+This script, developed for PyCon PH 2015, automates the creation and emailing of attendance certificates.
+It processes a CSV file with attendee names and emails, generates PDF certificates, and sends them to each participant.
+Due to its efficiency, it has been used annually to distribute certificates to hundreds of attendees.

 - certificate maker
 - email sender with pdf attachment